I love playing video games and I enjoy sharing titles that may have flown under the radar.

 The Dominions video game series by Illwinter Game Design has been around since the early 2000s.
-Here in 2017 starts the 5th edition to the series with Dominions 5.
-Dominions 5 is an extremely deep tactical strategy game that, quite honestly, may be one of the deepest video games in existence.
+The fifth entry, Dominions 5, is an extremely deep tactical strategy game that, quite honestly, may be one of the deepest video games in existence.
 The reason why this game gets passed over by some experienced gamers is because of its outdated graphics and UI.
-Even with the butter face the game holds one of the most loyal communities around that are willing to help new players.
+Even with its butter face, the game holds one of the most loyal communities around that are willing to help new players.
 And help you will need because of the enormous amount of information to process when joining the Dominions world.
 All of Illwinter's products work for Windows, Mac, and Linux.

 One of the coolest aspects of Dominions is the vast amount of mythology in the game.
-The game can be played in 3 different "ages" which can change how a nation is played.
+The game can be played in three different "ages" which can change how a nation is played.
 Every nation has elements of mythology from real to fictional.
-For example if you are a fan of Lovecraft and the Cthulhu mythos then you will find a nation to feel right at home with, that is if you're one of the big weirdos that feels at home thinking about dream sucking squid.
+For example, if you are a fan of Lovecraft and the Cthulhu mythos, then you will find a nation to feel right at home with.
+That is if you're one of the big weirdos that feels at home thinking about dream sucking squid.
 You'll also find references to national mythology from the Aztecs to ancient Japanese stories.
-In the end, across 3 ages, you will find over 80 nations to choose from.
+In the end, across three ages, you will find over 80 nations to choose from.
 Each have their own units, magic, and style of play and differ vastly from each other.

 The mechanics for magic are complex.
-The first obstacle is researching the school of magic which is divided up into 8 schools of magic.
-Each school allows access to spells but players can only use spells that their mages have access to.
-For example a fire mage would only have access to fire spells within its school of research.
-Within the 8 schools of magic you will find 9 types of magic paths.
-The usual 4 elements appear with 5 other types of magic as well.
+The first obstacle is researching the school of magic, which is divided up into eight schools of magic.
+Each school allows access to spells, but players can only use spells that their mages have access to.
+For example, a fire mage would only have access to fire spells within its school of research.
+Within the eight schools of magic, you will find nine types of magic paths.
+The usual four elements appear with five other types of magic as well.
 Magic can further be divided up into combat spells and "global" spells, summoning, and more, which can affect everyone in game.
-Some of these spells can be devastating destroying entire populations.
+Some of these spells can be devastating, destroying entire populations.
 Others can blot out the sun or create a second sun.
 The scope of what one can do with magic feels almost unlimited.

 The tactics involved range from standard military formations and concepts to flying suicidal exploding winged bats.
 Powerful mages can blanket a battlefield with seemingly natural disasters.
 Various pieces of equipment on your leaders can offer status effects from engulfing the enemy with fear or something as simple as extra food for your hungry armies.